 The five high-level priorities identified reflect the full value cycle (i.e. all WMO Long-Term Goals) and have global relevance.
 They provide a clear framework for enhancing the capacity of Members to understand, respond, mitigate, and adapt to such impacts.
 For example, Small Island Developing States (SIDS) are affected by melting glaciers and ice sheets via sea level rise, countries with seasonal snow cover may experience increased variability in water resources, changing risks of floods, flash floods, glacier lake outburst floods coastal inundation, droughts, etc. Globally, an increased number of countries are experiencing an increased likelihood of cryosphere related hazards (landslides, increased carbon release from permafrost, etc.).

-Addressing the capacity gap through coordination under the auspices of WMO as an intergovernmental organization, is essential and most beneficial to Members, by extending the well-established practices for weather and climate to the integration of the cryosphere.
+Addressing the capacity gap through coordination under the auspices of WMO as an intergovernmental organization, is essential and most beneficial to Members, by extending the well-established practices for weather and climate services [Armenia], to the integration of the cryosphere-related products [Armenia].

 Under each priority, key actions are identified, which align with the existing workplans of all WMO bodies.